Audi A8: Engines

-D3 (Typ 4E; 2002–2009)
+D3 (Typ 4E; 2002)

-The second-generation Audi A8 (Typ 4E) built on the Volkswagen Group D3 platform was unveiled via press release in July 2002 and introduced in November 2002 in Europe and in June 2003 (as a 2004 model) in the United States.
+Previewed as the Audi Avantissimo concept at the 2001 IAA exhibition in Frankfurt, the second-generation Audi A8 (Typ 4E) built on the Volkswagen Group D3 platform was unveiled via press release in July 2002 and introduced in November 2002 in Europe and in June 2003 (as a 2004 model) in the United States.
 The model was longer than the previous generation, with room for four or five large adult occupants in the cabin, depending on rear seat configuration.
 The D3 development program began in 1996, with the design process commencing in Ingolstadt in 1997.
 The whole Audi design studio based in Ingolstadt first contributed sketch proposals, from which numerous different themes emerged.
 Six of them were developed into full-size clay models and worked up in a traditional manner adjacent to full-size tape drawings.
 At least three one-quarter scale models were produced to explore other design variations.

 The six full-size exterior clay models were reduced to two in late 1998 and these continued to be refined in parallel for a year.
-At the end of 1999 the final theme selection was made, by Miklós Kovács and Imre Hasanic the main contributing designers.
+At the end of 1999, the final theme selection was made by Miklós Kovács and Imre Hasanic, the main contributing designers.
 This lengthy development time was in part due to the body being made from aluminium, a material less able to take the small radii of sharp feature lines such as those on the (steel bodied) A4 (B6) designed in 1998.

-In parallel to the exterior design development the interior design was progressed with a total of four full size models produced and the production car's horizontally themed instrument panel design dominant from early on, with Norbert Schneider, Mark Bergold and Enzo Rothfuss the main contributing designers.
+In parallel to the exterior design development, the interior design was progressed with a total of four full-size models produced, and the production car's horizontally-themed instrument panel design dominant from early on, with Norbert Schneider, Mark Bergold and Enzo Rothfuss the main contributing designers.

-Grouping major controls nearer the driver for a more driver focused identity whilst creating a more airy and spacious feel were early priorities for the interior design team was headed by Jurgen Albamonte.
+Grouping major controls nearer to the driver for a more driver focused identity whilst creating a more airy and spacious feel were early priorities for the interior design team, which was headed by Jurgen Albamonte.
 This was in part facilitated by the Multi Media Interface (MMI) designed by Jurgen Schröder, that pioneered on the D3 A8 after the Audi Avantissimo concept car preview, and also by class leading colour and trim from Barbara Krömeke and Melinda Jenkins.